 Your Rights in the Workplace: Wages and Overtime

 The average worker in New Jersey made approximately $1,428 per week in the second quarter of 2022.
-Whether you made more or less than this, New Jersey workers have one thing in common.
-With very few exceptions, they’re protected by New Jersey State labor laws.
+Whether you made more or less than this, New Jersey workers have one thing in common: with very few exceptions, they’re protected by New Jersey State labor laws.
 This legislation defines and helps protect your rights to overtime, leave, and benefits.
-In this article, well explore your rights to wages and overtime.
+In this article, we will explore your rights to wages and overtime.
 Knowing your rights can help you ensure you’re getting what you’re entitled to.
 If you are not, you may choose to consult with a knowledgeable employment attorney.